-Appraisals must be no more than six months old as of the date of the RFP application deadline.
-For selected projects, the appraisals must not be more than one year old at the time they are submitted to OPM for compliance review, so an update may be required at that point.
-For all projects, appraisals (or the most recent update) must be no more than 12O days old at the time of closing.
+Appraisals must have been completed on or after May 31, 2017.
+For selected projects, the appraisals must not be more than one year old at the time they are submitted to OPM for compliance review, so an update will be required at that point.
+For all projects, appraisals (or the most recent update) must be no more than 120 days old at the time of closing.
 Any updated reports or studies requested by DHCD post-selection must be procured and returned promptly, and applicants should budget for these costs now.